kriticalflare/SIES-Library/README.md

 ### 1. Introduction: -

 SIES Library Catalog is a free book catalog application with an intuitive interface, available for use with Android devices.
-This app lets you check details of all the books available in GST library, and is not limited to any number of entries (hence very extendable).
+This app lets you check details of all the books available in GST library, get details about it and also read a sample of it from Google books.

 The app and api is free and open source, which means anyone is freely licensed to use, copy, study, and change the software in any way, and the source code is openly shared (here) so that people are encouraged to voluntarily improve the design of the software, under the GPL license.
 The student can scroll to have a look at all the available books, or can enter details manually to search for a particular book (or list of books) with any one of the significant features.
 He / She can maintain a personal list of favourites to view them offline on the go.
 The app also provides a share feature which allows the user to share those books with others.
+One can read a limited preview of the book if its copyrighted or even the full book if it is in public domain.

  ### 2. Need of the project :-